 — Type 1: The pancreas makes very little or no insulin, a hormone that helps regulate blood glucose or blood sugar levels.
 It’s an autoimmune condition in which the immune system mistakenly attacks the cells of the pancreas and stops them from working properly.

 — Type 2: A chronic health condition that tends to affect older adults and is typically related to obesity and poor diet.
-People with Type 2 diabetes may make some insulin, but their bodies don’t respond as well to it as they should, and that means their blood sugar levels are too high.
+People with Type 2 diabetes may make some insulin, but their bodies don’t respond as well to it as they should, and that leads to blood sugar levels that are too high.